IRS-Cybersec/ctfdump/STACK the Flags 2020/Bear/Reverse Engineering/An Invitation/README.md

 ## Solution

-Moving forward, I just modified the relevant function `iii()` to loop through the values of the array `x` and check if the first character of `mmm` was '{', which would signal that we had come across the right combination, as that is how the flag starts.
+Moving forward, I just modified the relevant function `iii()` to loop through the possible values of the array `x` and check if the first character of `mmm` was '{', which would signal that we had come across the right combination, as that is how the flag starts.

 **_A runnable version can be found in 'solve.html'._**